PhiHuynh-2212/PhiHuynh-2212/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/PhiHuynh-2212](https://github.com/PhiHuynh-2212)

-- 💬 Ask me about **Power BI, SQL, Data Cleaning, Python For Data Analysis, Probability and Statistics**
+- 💬 Ask me about **Power BI, SQL, Data cleaning, Python for Data Analysis, Probability and Statistics**

 - 📫 How to reach me **phihuynhdata@gmail.com**

-- ⚡ Fun fact **Data Is Not Just A Tool — It’s my Second Language**
+- ⚡ Fun fact **Data is not just a tool — It’s my second language**

 <h3 align="left">Connect with me:</h3>
 <p align="left">